 David Plans a Temple

-1 When the king lived in his house, and the Lord had given him rest from all his enemies all around, 2 the king said to Nathan the prophet, “See now, I dwell in a house of cedar, but the Ark of God dwells within curtains.”
+1 When the king lived in his house, and the Lord had given him rest from all his surrounding enemies, 2 the king said to Nathan the prophet, “See now, I dwell in a house of cedar, but the Ark of God dwells within tent curtains.”

 God’s Covenant with David

-10 I will appoint a place for my people Israel, and will plant them, that they may dwell in their own place, and be moved no more.
-The children of wickedness will not afflict them any more, as at the first, 11 and as from the day that I commanded judges to be over my people Israel.
+10 I will appoint a place for my people Israel and will plant them, that they may dwell in their own place and be moved no more.
+Violent men will not oppress them any more, as they have done before 11 and as from the day that I commanded judges to be over my people Israel.
 I will cause you to rest from all your enemies.

 David’s Prayer of Thanksgiving

-21 For the sake of your word, and according to your own heart, you have worked all this greatness, to make your servant know it.
+21 For the sake of your word and according to your own heart, you have done all these great things, to make your servant know them.

 22 Therefore you are great, O Lord God.
-For there is no one like you, neither is there any God besides you, according to all that we have heard with our ears.
-23 What one nation on the earth is like your people, even like Israel, whom the Lord went to redeem to himself for a people, and to make himself a name, and to do great things for you, and awesome things for your land, before your people, whom you redeemed to yourself out of Egypt, from the nations and their gods?
-24 You established for yourself your people Israel to be your people forever; and you, Lord, became their God.
+For there is no one like you, nor is there any God besides you, according to all that we have heard with our ears.
+23 What one nation on the earth is like your people, like Israel, whom God went to redeem, a people for himself, and to make a name for himself and to do great things for you and awesome things for your land, before your people, whom you redeemed to yourself out of Egypt, from the nations and their gods?
+24 You established for yourself your people Israel to be your people forever, and you, Lord, became their God.

-28 “Now, O Lord God, you are God, and your words are truth, and you have promised this good thing to your servant.
-29 Now therefore let it please you to bless the house of your servant, that it may continue forever before you; for you, O Lord God, have spoken it.
+28 And now, O Lord God, you are God, and your words are truth, and you have promised this good thing to your servant.
+29 Now therefore let it please you to bless the house of your servant, that it may continue forever before you, for you, O Lord God, have spoken it.
 Let the house of your servant be blessed forever with your blessing.”

 2 Samuel 8

-1 After this, David struck the Philistines and subdued them; and David took the bridle of the mother city out of the hand of the Philistines.
+1 After this, David struck the Philistines and subdued them, and David took Metheg-ammah out of the hand of the Philistines.

-2 He struck Moab, and measured them with the line, making them to lie down on the ground; and he measured two lines to put to death, and one full line to keep alive.
-The Moabites became servants to David, and brought tribute.
+2 He struck Moab.
+He measured them with a line, and making them lie down on the ground, he measured two lines, one to put to death and one full line to keep alive.
+The Moabites became servants to David and brought tribute.
 3 David struck also Hadadezer the son of Rehob, king of Zobah, as he went to recover his dominion at the River.

-9 When Toi king of Hamath heard that David had struck all the army of Hadadezer, 10 then Toi sent Joram his son to king David, to greet him, and to bless him, because he had fought against Hadadezer and struck him; for Hadadezer had wars with Toi.
+9 When Toi king of Hamath heard that David had struck all the army of Hadadezer, 10 then Toi sent Joram his son to king David, to greet him and to bless him, because he had fought against Hadadezer and struck him, for Hadadezer waged war with Toi.
 Joram brought with him vessels of silver, vessels of gold, and vessels of bronze.
-11 King David also dedicated these to the Lord, with the silver and gold that he dedicated of all the nations which he subdued; 12 of Syria, of Moab, of the children of Ammon, of the Philistines, of Amalek, and of the plunder of Hadadezer, son of Rehob, king of Zobah.
+11 King David also dedicated these to the Lord, with the silver and gold that he dedicated from all the nations which he had subdued, 12 from Syria, Moab, the Ammonites, the Philistines, the Amalekites, and from the plunder of Hadadezer, son of Rehob, king of Zobah.

 13 David earned a reputation when he returned from striking down 18,000 men of the Syrians in the Valley of Salt.
 14 He put garrisons in Edom.
 Throughout all Edom, he put garrisons, and all the Edomites became servants to David.
 The Lord gave victory to David wherever he went.